Acts Governing South African Property: A Buyer and Seller's Guide

 Housing Consumers Protection Measures Act 95 of 1998

 The Housing Consumers Protection Measures Act established the National Home Builders Registration Council (NHBRC) and the mandatory warranty scheme that applies to new residential buildings.
 Builders of new homes must be registered with the NHBRC, and the warranty provides cover for major structural defects for five years and roof leaks for one year after occupation.
-This warranty operates alongside, not instead of.
-CPA protections for buyers purchasing from developers.
+This warranty operates alongside, not instead of, CPA protections for buyers purchasing from developers.
 Buyers of new developments should confirm NHBRC enrolment before taking occupation.

 Verifying NHBRC enrolment before you take occupation is a simple step that confirms access to the warranty scheme.
 The enrolment number should be on your purchase agreement; if it isn't, ask the developer to provide it before you sign.
 A developer who is not registered with the NHBRC is selling in breach of the Act and cannot provide the mandatory warranty.
 The NHBRC warranty and CPA protections operate in parallel for new developments, and asserting rights under both is available where a defect falls within the warranty scope.